 3. Reflection on the ignominy of sin.

-must originate from grace, according to Jeremias, who says: "Convert us, O Lord, to thee, and we shall be converted."
+from grace, according to Jeremias, who says: "Convert us, O Lord, to thee, and we shall be converted."
 Lam. v, 21.
-God has promised this grace, if we ask him for it: "When thou shalt seek the Lord thy God, thou shalt find him; yet
+God has promised this grace, if we ask him for it: "When thou shalt seek the Lord thy God, thou shalt find him; yet so, if thou

-divine perfections, it is sufficient to select one at a time, because we find so great beauty and majesty in one of them, as to induce us to perfect charity.
-Select for instance his infinite beauty, and call to your mind that the beauty of all creatures, real
+it is sufficient to select one at a time, because we find so great beauty and majesty in one of them, as to induce us to perfect charity.
+Select for instance his infinite beauty, and call to your mind that the beauty of all creatures, real and possible, is

-and possible, is a beam flowing from this eternal Sun; that the angels are enraptured by this divine beauty, in the contemplation of which they find the same ineffable delight, as on the first day.
-Call to your mind that, if the evil spirits and condemned
+a beam flowing from this eternal Sun; that the angels are enraptured by this divine beauty, in the contemplation of which they find the same ineffable delight, as on the first day.
+Call to your mind that, if the evil spirits and condemned souls could behold

 III.
 SOLUTION OF SOME DOUBTS RESPECTING PERFECT CONTRITION.

 Now that you have

 heard what is perfect contrition, and how it is elicited, I will go on to remove certain doubts which Christians often entertain with regard to perfect contrition.

 1. You often feel some remaining inclination to sin, when you make an act of contrition, which makes you fear that your contrition is not such as it ought to be.
 I answer: This inclination is either voluntary, proceeding from your perverse will, or

 it is involuntary, proceeding from perverse human nature.
 If the first be the case, you have no genuine contrition; if this inclination proceeds from your perverse nature without your consent, it does not hinder the perfection of your contrition.
 But how can